You can increase the HA option in VMware Identity Manager by having one or three nodes to manage VMware Identity Manager.

-- On the components section, click Secondary for the scale-out.
+- On the Components tab, click Secondary for the scale-out.

 Enter the load balancer FQDN and a database cluster IP.
 The Database IP should different from the VMware Identity Manager load balancer IP and it should have a DNS entry.
 For more information on load balance, see vRealize Automation Load Balancing.

 Note: The delegate IP address is used internally as a proxy to postgres master (primary) and it should be free or an available IP address.
 This is not same as the one used to load-balance the application.Note: You can add two components of type secondary and provide FQDN, and IP address.
 It is recommended for a VMware Identity Manager cluster to contain of three nodes behind a load balancer.

 Note: It is very important to reboot the appliance, otherwise the scale-out procedure fails with unable to find root certificate error.
 The errors occurs because of an existing product issue after you replace the certificates to reboot the appliance.